KarrieK/NICAR16/README.md

-# Csvkit and other command line tools
+# csvkit and other command line tools

 Wifi:CAR2016